Cycling Without Age pedals into York!

 Cycling Without Age creates a world where we can tangibly grow happiness – with the simple act of connecting generations to each other, the outdoors and the local community, on a bicycle ride.

-We have made initial contacts with a number of care homes and independent living schemes and are running a pilot programme of rides during the autumn.
-We hope to be able to expand the scheme to other organisations and individual requests from January 2019.
+We have made initial contacts with a number of care homes and independent living schemes and are running a pilot programme of rides during the winter.
+We hope to be able to expand the scheme to other organisations and individual requests from Spring 2019.

 If you see us all cycling around York on ‘Trixie’, our bigger than usual, distinctive red and cream rickshaw, do give us a wave!
 And Trixie has a home on the shop floor at Cycle Heaven, so you can always go and meet her in person, although she may be out and about as she does prefer the outdoors 😊